 Growing With is a wonderful and, in my case, timely book for this generation of parents.
 Don’t miss the chance to grow with not apart from your kids.

-I’ll be sharing my journey through a series of blog posts and I hope you’ll join me.
 You can pre-order the book here and join me over on my YouTube channel where I will be further breaking down the book for youth pastors on how they can use this book to navigate the youth/family ministry in their church.
 You can watch my video pitch below.